yogi1967/MoneydancePythonScripts/index.md

 ### My Python Extension and coding tips:
--  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/source/extension_tester/readme.txt">**Extension tips**: A readme.txt file that contains my tips on creating Python extensions and some coding tips....
+-  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/source/extension_tester/readme.txt"><strong>Extension tips</strong>: A readme.txt file that contains my tips on creating Python extensions and some coding tips....</a>
--  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/launch-moneydance.sh">**Moneydance Mac Launch Shell Script**: A MacOS shell script that launches Moneydance replicating the standard App launch sequence....
+-  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/launch-moneydance.sh"><strong>Moneydance Mac Launch Shell Script</strong>: A MacOS shell script that launches Moneydance replicating the standard App launch sequence....
 But without Apple sandboxing restrictions...
-You can also therefore change much of the underlying 'environment' and java libraries...
+You can also therefore change much of the underlying 'environment' and java libraries...</a>
--  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/launch-moneydance.bat">**Moneydance basic Windows Launch Shell Script**: A basic Windows batch file that launches Moneydance - update with the relevant bits you need from the more complete Mac sh version...
+-  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/launch-moneydance.bat"><strong>Moneydance basic Windows Launch Shell Script</strong>: A basic Windows batch file that launches Moneydance - update with the relevant bits you need from the more complete Mac sh version...</a>
--  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/launch-moneydance.scpt">**Moneydance Mac Apple Script Launch Script**: A basic Applescript to launch Moneydance...
+-  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/launch-moneydance.scpt"><strong>Moneydance Mac Apple Script Launch Script</strong>: A basic Applescript to launch Moneydance...</a>

 ### Experimental / advanced: